 - Improve nerve function.

-Cod contains approximately 50% more selenium than any of the chicken parts.
 Not many people mention selenium when discussing nutrients.
-I’m unsure why because studies 13 indicate selenium may help to protect the following:
+I’m unsure why because studies 12 indicate selenium may help to protect the following:

 - Heart disease

 - Cognitive issues

 Of the seven B vitamins listed in the table above, chicken breast contained a higher percentage of six of them.
 The other parts also contain more.